 Secondly, you can use these in your cover letter.
 In the body of your letter, you can mention one or two of these skills, and give a specific example of a time when you demonstrated those skills at work.

 Finally, you can use these skill words in an interview.
 Make sure you have at least one example for a time you demonstrated each of the top five skills listed here.

 Of course, required skills will vary based upon the job for which you're applying, so be sure to be specific when listing hardware, software, programs, applications, etc. Take the time to match your qualifications to the job, and review our other lists of skills listed by job and type of skill.

 Top Five Technical Skills

 1. Big Data Analysis

-Nearly every industry today relies on data, whether it is data about their clients, or the success of their product.
+Nearly every industry today relies on data, whether it is data about their clients or the success of their product.
 While it is easy for companies to get data, they need employees who can collect, organize, and then interpret that data.
-Here are some of the big data analysis skills it’s good to have:
+Data analysis skills most valued by employers include: